Battle of Lake Huleh (1771): Battle

 Uthman Pasha led his 10,000-strong army, commanded by himself and two viziers from Anatolia sent by the Sublime Porte, across the Jordan River from the east.
-Uthman Pasha's ostensible intent was not subduing Zahir, but leading the dawrah, which was the annual tour of miri (Hajj tax) collection from the villages of the region to fund the Hajj caravan.
-Zahir and some of his sons, having been notified of Uthman Pasha's large army and entry into Galilee, left their headquarters in Acre on 30 August and were soon joined by Nasif's large cavalry.
+Uthman Pasha's ostensible intent was not subduing Daher, but leading the dawrah, which was the annual tour of miri (Hajj tax) collection from the villages of the region to fund the Hajj caravan.
+Daher and some of his sons, having been notified of Uthman Pasha's large army and entry into Galilee, left their headquarters in Acre on 30 August and were soon joined by Nasif's large cavalry.
 The combined rebel force advanced toward Tiberias where Uthman Pasha had assembled his troops.

 At dawn on 2 September, the rebels confronted Uthman Pasha's army in the vicinity of Lake Huleh.
 Emir Yusuf and his Druze forces had not yet arrived to back Uthman Pasha, leaving the latter's forces at a disadvantage.
-Ali al-Zahir launched an assault against Uthman Pasha's camp, while Zahir's other regiments, including Nasif's cavalry, blocked the area around the camp west of the Jordan River.
+Ali al-Daher launched an assault against Uthman Pasha's camp, while Daher's other regiments, including Nasif's cavalry, blocked the area around the camp west of the Jordan River.
 As Uthman Pasha's army hastily retreated across the river, the overwhelming majority drowned.
 Uthman Pasha himself almost drowned, but was rescued by one of his soldiers.
 About 300-500 managed to survive and Uthman Pasha returned to Damascus with just three of his troops.

 Aftermath

+The battle marked a decisive victory for Daher, who entered Acre triumphantly on 5 September with the spoils of Uthman Pasha's camp.
+He was celebrated by the city's residents and was welcomed with honorary gun salutes by the fortified villages he passed on the way.
+He also received congratulations from the French merchant ships at the port of Acre.

-Following their victory, Zahir and Nasif decisively defeated Emir Yusuf's troops at battle of Nabatieh on 20 October, and entered Sidon on 23 October after the withdrawal of Darwish Pasha and some 3,000 Druze forces commanded by Ali Jumblatt.
+Following their victory, Daher and Nasif decisively defeated Emir Yusuf's troops at battle of Nabatieh on 20 October, and entered Sidon on 23 October after the withdrawal of Darwish Pasha and some 3,000 Druze forces commanded by Ali Jumblatt.
 On 22 October, Uthman Pasha, Darwish Pasha and Muhammad Pasha were all dismissed from their governorships.
 Uthman Pasha was succeeded by Muhammad Pasha al-Azm.